 The EPA uses two categories to interpret test results of hard water – primary and secondary standards.
 The Primary standards reflect the health considerations and secondary standards on taste, odor, corrosivity, foaming, and staining.

 Additionally, water with higher concentrations than 180 mg per liter classifies very hard.
-180 milligrams converts to 10.515 grains per gallon, and 60 milligrams converts to 3.56 grains per gallon.
+180 milligrams convert to 10.515 grains per gallon, and 60 milligrams convert to 3.56 grains per gallon.

 Water with Compounds of Magnesium and Calcium

 Primarily water systems that use groundwater as a source should be concerned about possible water hardness.
 Groundwater typically moves through rock and soil, where it picks up its mineral content.
 Calcium and magnesium are both highly soluble in water.